Pluform security policy

 The Pluform application is built using Drupal technology.
 Drupal is a framework for building secure web sites and web applications, which has been used for more than 10 years and has an outstanding security record.
 All information is transferred over secure SSL connections.
 Email is an insecure medium, therefore all e-mails send from the application never contain any confidential information.
 The emails are used as notifications to the actual message, which resides within the application and is accessible after logging in with a password.
 It is not possible to fish for usernames using the lost-password functionality.

-In order to provide proper server security, the following best practices are followed: Webscale administrators have SSH access to the production machines.
+In order to provide proper server security, the following best practices are followed: Combell administrators have SSH access to the production machines.
 The user accounts don’t have passwords, SSH-key-based login only.
 The servers are only accessible via ip restricted management servers.
 Root passwords are stored in an encrypted file shared between administrators.
 Operating system software updates are first tested on testing machines, before being rolled out to acceptance and production environment.
 The Administrators subscribe to different security bulletins in order to keep up-to-date on security threats.

 The health and performance of the Pluform servers and applications are monitored using Icinga technology.
-Munin is used to collect historic information, based on which Webscale operations can make informed decisions on how to scale the infrastructure.
+Munin is used to collect historic information, based on which Combell operations can make informed decisions on how to scale the infrastructure.